How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 This means contacting the various organisations to find out where all the assets are and their corresponding date of death values.
 This will dictate which forms and processes will be required while progressing the estate through the court.

-Factors that can change how long probate takes
+Factors that can change how long Confirmation takes

 Local Sheriff Court